hyphacoop/handbook/guides.md

   - Claim an open HOLD [:information_source:](/meetings.md#holds) slot.
     - If time permits or topic isn't an all-hands matter, consider leaving the hold available for someone else.
-    - If claiming a hold, edit the calendar immediately, and announce meeting in chat.
+    - If claiming a hold, edit the calendar immediately and announce meeting in chat.
 - If your must find a new timeslot:
   - Create a new poll.
 (We currently use [When2Meet](https://www.when2meet.com/).)